Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/inscene_parenting_player.md

     private void SceneManager_OnSceneEvent(SceneEvent sceneEvent)
     {
-        // OnSceneEvent is very useful for many things switch (sceneEvent.SceneEventType)
+        // OnSceneEvent is useful for many things switch (sceneEvent.SceneEventType)
         {
             // The C2S_SyncComplete event tells the server that a client-player has: